Matt Tebbutt: Television roles

 Tebbutt often presented Saturday Kitchen on BBC One while regular host James Martin was away.
-He has since returned to the show as a guest presenter and now regular host of the show following Martin’s departure.
+He has since returned to the show as a guest presenter and now regular host of the show following Martin's departure.

 Tebbutt currently presents Food Unwrapped on Channel 4 alongside Kate Quilton and Jimmy Doherty.
 He also presented "Market Kitchen" with Tom Parker-Bowles and Matthew Fort and its successor "Market Kitchen: Big Adventure" alongside Penny Smith.
 He has also appeared on the Great British Menu and "Great British Food Revival".
 Tebbutt also co-presented Channel 4's Drop Down Menu with Gizzi Erskine.

 In December 2016, he co-presented Christmas Kitchen, a daytime series for BBC One.
 His co-host was Andi Oliver.
 He has also co-presented two series of Save Money: Good Food for ITV alongside Susanna Reid.

 In April 2020 it was announced that Tebbutt would co-host Daily Kitchen Live on BBC One alongside Jack Monroe.
 The show is made by Cactus TV who also created Saturday Kitchen.
 The programme, made in response to issues stemming from the COVID-19 pandemic, offers tips and guidance to families struggling with limited resources for a two-week period commencing 14 April 2020.

+In September 2025, it was revealed that Tebbutt would replace Gregg Wallace as a judge on the 18th series of MasterChef: The Professionals, following Wallace's sacking after a report upheld several misconduct allegations against him.

 Restaurants

 He owned and ran the Foxhunter restaurant in Nant-y-derry near Usk in South Wales for 15 years.
-The restaurant has won a number of awards including the AA Restaurant of the Year for Wales.
-It is now leased as a pub while Tebbutt concentrates on his TV career.
+The restaurant has won a number of awards including the AA It is now leased as a pub while Tebbutt concentrates on his TV career.

 Books

 In 2008, Tebbutt published Cooks Country: Modern British Rural Cooking (ISBN 1845333713).
+Tebbutt published Matt Tebbutt's Pub Food (ISBN 1837831246) in August 2024.
 He is also the author of Guilty Pleasures.

 Personal life

-Matt and Lisa married in 1999.
+Tebbutt is married with two children, and lives in Llantilio Crossenny, Monmouthshire.

+In January 2022, Tebbutt had an emergency appendicectomy.